sondregronas/ankermake-hass-component/README.md

 There are probably many issues to list...

+- Filament will ALWAYS be "Not Implemented" (I have no way of knowing what filament is loaded) - Might add a way to manually set this in the future or derive it from the gcode name
 - There's probably an easier way to not poll the mqtt socket (requesting from the printer, right now it just listens on a separate thread)
 - The state will be forgotten if home assistant restarts